pmccaffrey6/jupyter-blog/README.md

 jupyter-blog
 ---------------------

-This repo that shows a configuration that allows for blogging through Jupyter notebooks.
+This repo shows a configuration that allows for blogging using Jupyter notebooks and pelican.
 This was heavily inspired by [this](https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/) great blog post.

 ## A Few Notes About Theming In Pelican